Chicken Rogan Josh Recipe (Traditional Kashmiri Style)

 Ingredients

-All the ingredients to make this curry, including curry-cut chicken, are available in Indian grocery stores.
+All the ingredients for this curry, including curry-cut chicken, are available at Indian grocery stores.

-Whole Spices – You will need whole spices like black cardamoms (badi elaichi), cloves (laung), green cardamoms (hari elaichi), black peppercorns (kali mirch), bay leaves (tej patta), dry Kashmiri red chilies, and mace (javitri).
+• Whole Spices – You will need whole spices such as black cardamom (badi elaichi), cloves (laung), green cardamom (hari elaichi), black peppercorns (kali mirch), bay leaves (tej patta), dry Kashmiri red chilies, and mace (javitri).

-Yogurt – Plain yogurt (dahi, curd) makes the base of this Kashmiri chicken curry.
+• Yogurt – Plain yogurt (dahi, curd) serves as the base for this Kashmiri chicken curry.

 Preparation